Treasury Inspector General for Tax Administration

 Contact: Karen Kraushaar

-WASHINGTON - While the Internal Revenue Service has taken steps to reduce the amount of energy used at its offices and facilities, more could be done to increase the energy efficiency of its data centers, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON – The Internal Revenue Service (IRS) improperly transferred taxpayer payments to the Excess Collection File (XSF), according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 A special plugin is required to view PDF documents.
 To obtain the free PDF reader, please visit the Adobe web site.